conduktor/conduktor-docs/docs/guide/reference/self-service-reference.md

 description: Self-service resources
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
+import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';
 import Admonition from '@theme/Admonition';
 import Label from '@site/src/components/Labels';

 ## Application

-An application represents a streaming app or data pipeline that is responsible for producing, consuming or processing data from Kafka.
+An application represents a streaming app or data pipeline that's responsible for producing, consuming or processing data in Kafka.

-In Self-service, it is used as a means to organize and regroup multiple deployments of the same application (dev, prod) or different microservices that belong to the same team under the same umbrella.
+In <GlossaryTerm>Self-service</GlossaryTerm>, it's used as a method to organize and re-group multiple deployments of the same application (dev, prod) or different microservices that belong to the same team under one umbrella.

 - **API key(s):** <Label type="AdminToken" />
 - **Managed with:** <Label type="CLI" /> <Label type="API" /> <Label type="TF" />